flowlink/odoo_integration/README.md

 [Wombat](http://wombat.co) product.
 With this integration you can perform the following functions:

-* Retreive products from OpenERP
-* Retreive product inventory from OpenERP
-* Retreive shipments from OpenERP
 * Send orders to OpenERP
 * Update existing orders on OpenERP